batect/batect/ROADMAP.md

 * warn when using an image without a tag or with tag `latest`
 * start containers with `--user $(id -u):$(id -g)` so that any files created in any mounted directories have the current user as their owner
   * some applications won't like the fact that the user doesn't actually exist, so a configuration option on the container level to turn this off is necessary
+* some way to group tasks shown when running `batect tasks`
+* show a short summary after a task finishes (eg. `build finished with exit code X in 2.3 seconds`)

 ### Other
 * logging (for batect internals)